winterofcode/people/organisers/Anjali-Jha.md

 ## Bio

-Winter of Code 2020 Mentor for DSC NSEC, Web Developer, Competitive Programmer
+Winter of Code 2020 Mentor for DSC NSEC, Contributor at Mozilla, Web Developer, Competitive Programmer